Dr. Ludwig Marian Basilius Igáli von Igálffy

 "In accordance with my upbringing at home, I was an opponent of the National Socialist system and expressed my views in word and deed."

-His classmate Josef Maria Landgraf hears the forbidden transmissions of the BBC and of the “Sender of the European Revolution” before the outbreak of war with the family radio.
-He reports the content of the shows to his classmates and acquaintances and produces letters, leaflets and stickers.
-The contents contradict the official war reports of Germany from the front.
-From Winston Churchill he took over the Victory sign “V” with which he tastes the signatures.
+His classmate Josef Maria Landgraf listens to the forbidden broadcasts of the BBC and the "Broadcaster of the European Revolution" on the family radio set even before the outbreak of war.
+He reports the content of the broadcasts to his classmates and acquaintances and produces letters, flyers and stickers.
+The content contradicted Germany's official war reports from the front.
+He adopted the Victory sign "V" from Winston Churchill, which he used to decorate the leaflets.

-Josef Maria Landgraf can win Ludwig Igáli from Igálffy for collaboration.
-Together with his classmates Friedrich Fexer, Johann Trettler, Anton Brunner and Joseph Maria Landgraf builds a network that gives up the letters and distributes the tickets and stickers.
-About 70 letters, 50 tickets and 20 stickers are produced.
+Josef Maria Landgraf was able to get Ludwig Igáli von Igálffy to join him.
+Together with his classmates Friedrich Fexer, Johann Trettler, Anton Brunner and Josef Maria Landgraf, he built up a network that posted the letters and distributed the flyers and stickers.
+Around 70 letters, 50 flyers and 20 stickers were produced.

-[Note: Johann Trettler is not arrested, especially when he was arrested at the time he was to be arrested, he had already moved to the army and refused to hand him over to the Gestapo.
-Johann Trettler falls on 26.
-September 1942 in the Caucasus area. )
+[Note: Johann Trettler was not arrested, especially as he had already been drafted into the Wehrmacht at the time he should have been arrested and the Wehrmacht refused to hand him over to the Gestapo.
+Johann Trettler was killed on September 26, 1942 in the Caucasus region]

 "The pamphlets were intended to promote the aims of enemy war propaganda aimed at overthrowing the German leadership, breaking up parts of the Reich's territory and disrupting the German will to resist."